bruvzg/gdsdecomp/README.md

 - Bitmap and image fonts (recovering 4.x TTF/OTF fontfiles is supported)
 - GDNative or GDExtension scripts (e.g. GDMono and CSharp)

-Support for converting certain resources is limited:

-- Recovered .csv translation files will likely have missing keys; this is due to `.translation` files only storing the hashes of the keys.
-It is recommended to just politely ask the developer if you want to add additional translations.

 There is no support for decompiling any GDNative/GDExtension or GDMono scripts.
 For Mono/CSharp, you can use [Ilspy](https://github.com/icsharpcode/ILSpy) or dotPeek.

 ## Compiling from source